orca-scan/orca-lookup-dotnet/README.md

 ## Troubleshooting

-**The current .NET SDK does not support targeting .NET Core 3.1**

-This example uses [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), upgrade and try again.
+* **The current .NET SDK does not support targeting .NET Core 3.1** This example uses [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), upgrade and try again.

-## Reporting Bugs

-If you run into any issues please [raise a bug](https://github.com/orca-scan/orca-lookup-dotnet/issues), so we can document the problem/solution for others.
+If you run into any issues not listed above, please [open a ticket](https://github.com/orca-scan/orca-lookup-dotnet/issues) and we'll get back to you as soon as we can.

 ## Contributing